iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: April 12, 2019 Friday

+**Today's Progress**: Today was just a video tutorial day.
+I took some notes, as well.
+I'm learning how the web works.

+**Thoughts** I hope to do more tomorrow with my classwork, as well as with my personal projects.
+Today wasn't very hands-on.

 ### Day 6: April 11, 2019 Thurday

 **Today's Progress**: I learned a lot of git commands that I haven't had to use in my classwork yet.
 Installed live server for Visual Studio Code, but it wasn't very live.